HeinoPortfolio/Data-Analytics-Grad-Work/6 Representation and Reporting/README.md

 This file will be completed after the degree is awarded.

 There is a Tableau wworkbook.
-YOu will need to download it and the appropriate software from Tableau.
+You will need to download it and the appropriate software from Tableau.